 If you pass away with existing credit card debt, existing assets can be used by your estate to pay off that debt.
 Cash available from your accounts can be used, or other assets can be liquidated, such as an investment portfolio.
 In cases of extremely high credit card debt, selling a residence to pay creditors may be necessary.
 Your heirs will have to contend with the credit card companies and make suitable arrangements.

-Many people are under that false assumption that if you become disabled and have credit card debt, you are no longer responsible for repayment, which is not the case.
+Many people are under the false assumption that if you become disabled and have credit card debt, you are no longer responsible for repayment, which is not the case.
 You are still responsible for making the required monthly payment per your contract with the card issuer.
 If you stop making payments, penalties and interest will accrue, and if you end up in court for non-payment, you’ll be faced with legal bills as well.
 Your credit score will also suffer.

 Some creditors will work with you to help minimize the financial burden that disability has placed on you, like lowering the interest rate or the minimum monthly payment amount.
 However, this is a short-term solution to what may very well develop into a long-term problem.